Welcome to your totally free training in the basics of becoming a bartender.

 This is a Collins glass.

-The snifter glass.
-A posh name indeed.
+- A posh name indeed.
 I usually use this type of glasses to serve cognac.
-Make the glass hot, put in your drink, put some coffee beans on top so they get infuse with the alcohol vapors and voila, you can feel like a boss.
+Make the glass hot, put in your drink, put some coffee beans on top so they get infuse with the alcohol vapours and voila, you can feel like a boss.

 Basic spirits and drinks

 Liquors – drinks that are really high in alcohol

 Liqueurs – drinks that are not as high in alcohol